-The purpose of this Code of Conduct in Relation to Safeguarding / Sexual Exploitation and Abuse ("Code of Conduct"), is to protect people, particularly children, at risk adults and beneficiaries of project work, from actual harm that may be caused as a direct consequence of involvement with WACC staff, contracted personnel, or projects.
+The purpose of this Code of Conduct in Relation to Safeguarding / Sexual Exploitation, Abuse and Harassment ("Code of Conduct"), is to protect people, particularly children, at risk adults and beneficiaries of project work, from actual harm that may be caused as a direct consequence of involvement with WACC staff, contracted personnel, project personnel, or volunteers.
 This includes harm arising from:

-- The conduct of staff or contracted personnel - The design and implementation of WACC's programmes and activities
+- The conduct of staff, contracted personnel, project personnel or volunteers - The design and implementation of WACC's programmes and activities

-This Code of Conduct lays out the commitments made by WACC and informs staff and contracted personnel of their responsibilities in relation to safeguarding, sexual exploitation and abuse.
+This Code of Conduct lays out the commitments made by WACC and informs staff, project personnel, contracted personnel and volunteers of their responsibilities in relation to safeguarding, sexual exploitation, abuse and harassment and bullying.